 The title and the text have some wiggle room to attain the message I desire to present in this short devotional.
 Truly, if one looks back at their past longingly and regrets or pines for the pleasures of sin that is an awful place and fits squarely in the word of our Lord in the above passage.
 That is something I would want everyone to hold in the forefront of their consciousness but not specifically what I desire to present today.

 I have said and heard others say, “If only I could be eighteen again knowing what I know now.”
-There is both good and bad in that statement but at its foundation, there is a wrong frame of mind.
-The past is the past and time once lived cannot be recovered.
+There is both good and bad in that statement.
+But at its heart, it is a wrong frame of mind for the past is the past and time once lived cannot be recovered.
 It is gone!
-Paul, told the Philippians that he knew he had not achieved spiritual perfection but was continuously reaching for the prize.
+Paul told the Philippians that he knew he had not achieved spiritual perfection but was continuously reaching for the prize.
 He emphasized that in pressing forward he refused to look back.
-Lessons are learned in our experiences but they should never become a point of focus that we keep before us.
-Learn the lesson, implement the learned and move forward.
+Lessons are learned in our experiences, but they should never become a point of focus that we keep before us.
+Learn the lesson, implement the learned, and move forward.

 Eighteen is so far in the rearview mirror that I can barely remember it and although I made many mistakes at that stage of my life and have wondered how different my life would have been and be had those mistakes not been made.
 I dwell there only momentarily for almost immediately the Holy Spirit reminds me that my path led me to Christ and eternal redemption.